By-Laws of the Department of Arabic & Islamic Studies

 C. Attendance and Voting

-It is a duty of all full-time faculty as well as joint appointment faculty to participate in scheduled department meetings.
+It is a duty of all full-time faculty including joint appointment faculty and the AIS Graduate Student Representative to participate in scheduled department meetings.
 Absences should be explained in advance to the Chair.
 Faculty members on sabbatical or official leave are welcome to attend meetings if they choose, but are otherwise considered excused.

-All full-time faculty are eligible to vote on the ratification and amendment of departmental By-Laws.
-Ratification and amendment of the Department By-Laws require a two-third majority of all full-time and joint faculty, including two-thirds of the tenure-line and joint appointment faculty.
-Final approval of the Department By-Laws rests with the Dean of the College.
+All full-time faculty are eligible to vote on the ratification and amendment of departmental By- Laws.
+Ratification and amendment of the Department By-Laws require a two-thirds majority of all full-time and joint faculty, including two-thirds of the tenure-line full-time and joint appointment faculty.
+Final approval of the By-Laws rests with the Dean of the College.

 VI.
 Tenure and Promotion

-The Department shall be governed by the rules and policies regarding tenure and promotion contained in the relevant pages of the most recent Faculty Handbook.
+The Department shall be governed by the rules and policies regarding tenure and promotion contained in the relevant pages of the most recent Faculty Handbook and in the GU approved version of the Standards of Excellence for Tenure-Line Faculty in AIS.

 VII.
 Merit Review

-The merit review procedures are on file in the department.
+The merit review procedures, including the composition and appointment of the committees, are on file in the department.